The Undertaker Leaves Everything In Ring As ‘Wrestlemania 33’ Signals Last Ride

-On his way to the locker room after his match against Roman Reigns at Wrestlemania 33, The Undertaker did something he never before in his near three-decade WWE career.
+On his way to the locker room after his match against Roman Reigns at Wrestlemania 33, The Undertaker did something he never has before in his near three-decade WWE career.

 “The Phenom” limped over to his real-life spouse, Michelle McCool, and gave her a kiss; a loving gesture to his wife and a symbol for his kiss goodbye to the WWE Universe.